canonical/hotsos/defs/README.md

 which corresponds to the handler used to process them.

 These definitions are used as a way to execute checks and analysis based on an absolute minimum of code.
-In other works the majority of contributions should not require any code other than yaml.
-A tree structure is used and follows these rules:
+In other words the majority of contributions should not require any code other than yaml.
+A tree structure is used and generally looks like:

- * basic structure is:

 ```
 <def-type>